ietf-wg-cellar/ebml-specification/signature.markdown

     Range:          -
     Default:        -
     Element Type:   Binary
-    Description:    The signature of the data (until a new.
+    Description:    The signature of the data.

 Element Name:   SignatureElements